SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-attachment.md

 11. In the **Visible for** field, click the arrow next to the field.
 A list is displayed allowing you to choose if the attachment should be visible to all users, private (visible only to the user defined as owner) or visible to all users in the user group that the owner belongs to.

     > [!NOTE]
-    > The **Visible for** field is available only if this right is assigned to you in SuperOffice Settings and maintenance.
+    > The **Visible for** field is available only if this right is assigned to you in Settings and maintenance.

 12. Click **OK**.
 The selected attachment is archived to SuperOffice CRM as a new document.
 You can then open the document by double-clicking it in the **Activities** section tab.